StephanieArgy/StephanieArgy.github.io/pcsnotes.md

 ####<a href="../pcsnotes_c3_w4">Week Four</a> - Command line, Backend as a Service, style guides

 In addition, I made myself a page of assorted links and resources that helped me with the curriculum.
-That page can be found here:   http://stephanieargy.github.io/journal/
+That page can be found [here](http://stephanieargy.github.io/journal/).